The majority of CBC programs are only open to CBC Member Publishers. Learn more about the Benefits of Membership here.

 CBC Diversity Initiative

 The Children’s Book Council continues to collaborate with the American Association of School Librarians (AASL) on a series of “Meet the Author/Illustrator” columns for the AASL journal Knowledge Quest.
 Each column embodies the belief in the power of reading enjoyment and immersive learning and a commitment to a high level of literacy for every child.
 Columns are written by authors and illustrators, and only CBC member publishers can take advantage of this opportunity.
-CBC Members: Learn more about submitting to these list here.

 ALA-CBC Joint Committee Events and Resources

 The CBC works in partnership with the American Library Association to connect publishers and librarians over issues and topics of importance to both.
 This committee hosts programs at librarian conferences and conventions throughout the year, featuring CBC member publishing staff and book creators.
 The ALA-CBC Committee creates two lists, each released every other year.
-These lists are to provide guidance to parents, caregivers, teachers, librarians, booksellers, and anyone interested in discovering books for children.
+These lists are to provide guidance to parents, caregivers, educators, librarians, booksellers, and anyone interested in discovering books for children.

 - Reading Beyond: For adults who are seeking more challenging, but still age-appropriate, books for children who read at an advanced level.